AlecGMcNamara/PMS5003Browser/README.md

     PMS5003 needs +5V to power the internal fan, a 3.7v battery doesn't work

-    ElegantOTA crashed the web sockets when you try to read serial port
+    ElegantOTA crashes the webserver when you try to read serial port

     **PMS5003 TX connection to ESP RX pin** blocks the program uploading through the USB/serial port, disconnect it while programming.